enfiskutensykkel/lamport/README.md

 -----------------

-To run this you need an 64-bits Intel x86, an OS that supports POSIX threads and be able to build and compile using GNU Make and GNU C++11 (i.e. use GCC).
+To run this you need an 64-bits Intel x86, an OS that supports POSIX threads and be able to build and compile using GNU Make and GNU C++11 (i.e. use Linux + GCC).

 You should also tweak the number of concurrent threads to how many CPUs you have, alternatively have a CPU that supports hyperthreading.
 If you don't do